rusprice/rusprice/README.md

 ### World2Build (Major Vulnerability)
 #### World2Build is a 3D sandbox similar to Roblox, but does not have as many players.
 Unfortunately, the vulnerability is classified as it still exists.
 I'll update this when it's patched.
-### HQ Trivia (Admin Panel Experience)
-#### HQ Trivia is a live mobile game show app, where every Thursday if you answer 12 questions presented by a live host correctly, you will split the cash prize with the other winners.
-I was able to use the source maps of HQ Trivia's admin panel to get one running locally.
-I was able to see what all of the menus looked like and everything, however, I did not have a user account or anything, so I coudln't exactly see or do anything special, asides from seeing what the admin panel looks like.
 ### Blooket (Admin Panel Experience)
 #### Blooket is a live game played in school for studying, similar to GimKit and Kahoot, among others.
 I was able to use the source maps of Blooket's admin panel to get one running locally.
 I was able to see what all of the menus looked like and everything, however, I did not have a user account or anything, so I coudln't exactly see or do anything special, asides from seeing what the admin panel looks like. *(Yes, this is the same exact thing I did for HQ Trivia)*